moorec22/AutoVoiceBox/README.md

 ## Setup

-The first time you run this, you should start with the following command:
+The first time you run Auto Voice Box, you should start with the following command:

 `rails db:migrate`